Guide To Buying The Right Sleeping Bag

 Extreme rating – This survival rating is the temperature at which a standard adult woman might suffer from hypothermia and other cold-related health issues.
 If you think your environment will get close to the extreme rating, it’s wise to opt for a warmer sleeping bag.

-When it comes to the insulation of sleeping bags, you can opt for either synthetic or down insulation, each having their good and bad points.
+When it comes to the insulation of sleeping bags, you can opt for either synthetic or down insulation, each having its good and bad points.

 Most sleeping bags you come across will use synthetic fill – a man-made filling of polyfibre.
 They are easy to maintain, durable, often cheaper, and perform better than down when they get wet.
 However, their warmth-to-weight ratio is not as good, so, pound-for-pound, you won’t feel as warm as you do in a down sleeping bag.